-{\bf Ch3: Domain-Specific Knowledge is Missing.} One of the well-known problems of LLMs is the lack of domain-specific knowledge since it is usually proprietary and dynamically changing.
-This can pose a serious challenge when diagnosing incidents in AI infrastructure, where specialized hardware and software components are involved.
+{\bf Ch3: Domain-Specific Knowledge is Missing.} LLMs often lack proprietary, rapidly evolving infrastructure knowledge, which is critical for diagnosing AI incidents with specialized hardware/software.
 We showcase such an example here from our empirical dataset.
-For the customized SKU setup in Microsoft, each VM is equipped with eight InfiniBand (IB) NICs for data plane communication and one Ethernet NIC for control plane communication.
-Due to security limitations, the standard IB diagnosis tools (i.e., \texttt{ibv\_devinfo}) cannot work within the docker containers deployed on these VMs, even under normal operating conditions.
-When troubleshooting an incident with \texttt{NCCL WARN NET/IB "Unable to open device mlx5\_1"} error, an LLM (GPT 4o) incorrectly determines hardware failure as the most likely root cause and suggests using \texttt{ibv\_devinfo} to verify the issue.
-The actual root cause, according to OCEs, is a customer misconfiguration of the \texttt{NCCL\_IB\_HCA} environment variable, which mistakenly involves the Ethernet device (\texttt{mlx5\_1}).
-The OCEs are aware that in Microsoft, \texttt{mlx5\_1} is the designated interface for the control plane, whereas LLMs obviously do not know.
+In Microsoft Azure, one VM type uses eight InfiniBand (IB) NICs for the data plane and one Ethernet NIC for the control plane.
+Due to security limitations, the standard IB tools (i.e., \texttt{ibv\_devinfo}) are unavailable inside containers deployed on these VMs, even under normal operating conditions.
+When troubleshooting an incident with \texttt{NCCL WARN NET/IB "Unable to open device mlx5\_1"} error, an LLM (GPT-4o) incorrectly determines hardware failure as the most likely root cause and suggests using \texttt{ibv\_devinfo} to verify the issue.
+The actual root cause, found by OCEs, is a user misconfiguration of the \texttt{NCCL\_IB\_HCA} environment variable, which mistakenly involves the Ethernet device (\texttt{mlx5\_1}).
+The OCEs are aware that \texttt{mlx5\_1} is the designated interface for the control plane, whereas LLMs do not know.